 It might sound clichéd to say this, but the fact of the matter is that it still rings true – if you’re not on the first page of Google, your customer’s can’t find you.
 And if they can’t find you, you don’t exist, your product doesn’t exist.

-Some really interesting stats for you:
+Some really interesting stats for you, percentages of:

 So you can see, even if you’re a bricks and mortar only business, even if you never have any intention of adding any type of ecommerce to your website, it’s still going to benefit your business to use local marketing to be on the first page of Google.